NathanHouwaart/r2d2-build-test/README.md

     1. Run the install.bat folder in **administrator mode**
     2. Log out and log back in to apply the changes

+4. The R2D2 build environment is now properly setup.
+Continue to **First run** bewlow.

 ## First run:
 After you have installed the r2d2-test-build environment, you can continue with these steps.